xiao-sun666/learngit/readme.txt

 Git is useful
 Git is very beautiful.
 Git is pretty nice.
-Git is a nice software
+Git is a nice software.
+Creating a new branch is quick.